 The general idea of Real-time (RT) Linux is that a small real-time kernel runs beneath Linux, meaning that the real-time kernel has a higher priority than the Linux kernel.
 Real-time tasks are executed by the real-time kernel, and normal Linux programs are allowed to run when no real-time tasks have to be executed.
 Linux can be considered as the idle task of the real-time scheduler.
 When this idle task runs, it executes its own scheduler and schedules the normal Linux processes.
 Since the real-time kernel has a higher priority, a normal Linux process is preempted when a real-time task becomes ready to run and the real-time task is executed immediately.

-References

-http://www.mnis.fr/opensource/ocera/rtos/x1422.html

-http://www.ibm.com/developerworks/library/l-real-time-linux/

-Robert Love, The Linux Kernel Preemption Project (http://kpreempt.sourceforge.net).

-http://www.itworld.com/nl/lnx_tip/11022001

-https://rt.wiki.kernel.org/index.php/CONFIG_PREEMPT_RT_Patch

-http://lwn.net/Articles/146861/